 DHARMA TALK BY CHRISTOPHER KAKUYO SENSEI

-I realized that what we were connecting to was not the tradition of Shin Buddhism but the teaching that Shinran and other Pure Land Buddhists had wrestled with for over a thousand years.
-It was not the school of Shin, the tradition of Shin, but some of the teachings born of it, that resonated with us in the early days.
+For me, the tradition was hampered by a language problem.
+I realized that we were connecting not to the tradition of Shin Buddhism but to the teaching that Shinran and other Pure Land Buddhists had wrestled with for over a thousand years.
+It was not the school of Shin, the tradition of Shin, but some of the teachings born of it that resonated with us in the early days.

-We infused our teachings with the teachings of great Zen masters, teachers from the forest tradition, shared stories and poems from the Sufi tradition and shared mindfulness techniques from the secular and psychological sides of contemporary Buddhism.
+I realized that what we were doing together as a fellowship was finding a new language for an ancient tradition.
+We were no longer a Shin Sangha but a Shin and Pure Land-inspired Sangha.
+Every Sunday, we were in respectful dialog with the teachings that came from a different place and time and made them our own.
+We infused our teachings with the teachings of great Zen masters and teachers from the forest tradition, shared stories and poems from the Sufi tradition, and shared mindfulness techniques from the secular and psychological sides of contemporary Buddhism.
 We have created a space where we seek a language of the “every day” – of everyday Buddhism – this draws us together.
-Our community is inclusive of whatever kind of Buddhist that you identify.
-From secular to atheist, to tradition to devotional, all are welcome – that was another thing that I appreciated about Shin Buddhism was that the butcher, the prostitute, could practice with someone from the samurai class.
-In our way, we have tried to create this same space.
+Our community includes whatever kind of Buddhist you identify with.
+From secular to atheist, to tradition to devotional, all are welcome.
+Another thing that I appreciated about Shin Buddhism was that the butcher, the prostitute, could practice with someone from the samurai class.
+We have tried to create this same space.
 These are the different ways we approach the dharma together in this dialog.

 I am such that I do not know right and wrong